pkitazos/elixir-mpst/README.md

 # Maty

-A framework for writing Elixir programs which provides static guarantees about their communication safety
+A tool for statically checking Elixir communication patterns

 ## Installation